IceCruelStuff/ExplosiveSnowballs/README.md

 # ExplosiveSnowballs
-A simple plugin that adds Explosive snowballs to **PocketMine-MP**.
+A plugin that adds explosive snowballs to **PocketMine-MP**.

 ## How to use?
 **Command:** **/snowballs <on | off>**

+This command will enable/disable explosive snowballs.

 You need to have permission **snowballs.command** to use this command.